pzmarzly/x11-input-supercharger/README.md

 Entering/leaving scrolling mode changes keymap, which causes lag in Chromium-based browsers.
 Don't set the timeout too short.

+Some terminal emulators capture F13-F24 keys.
+Use VSCode built-in terminal or Yakuake.

 The program grabs root X11 input device.

 The code is ugly, and the program sometimes crashes on shutdown (but doesn't seem to leave the system in broken state).